monroews/EnvEngLabTextbook/ProCoDA/ProCoDA.rst

 Set up a timed cycle of two states (run and reset)
 --------------------------------------------------

+We will use the rule editor to set up the :ref:`ProCoDA logic <heading_ProCoDA_Logic>` for the experiment.

  #.
 Go to |config_edit_rules| on the Configuration tab.
  #.
 Go to the Set Points tab
  #.
 Delete All Set Points to create a new clean method